VOA Bethany, OHIO

 See the YouTube below with Clyde Haehnle, Remembering WLW 500 KW Super Power and Building VOA Bethany Relay Station.
 Recorded May 17, 2014 at the National VOA Museum of Broadcasting.
 Clyde was the last surviving engineer from the WLW 500 KW era.
 His stories recount some of the major achievements in broadcasting during it's heyday.
 The rhombic antenna design requiring extensive mathematical calculations fell to Mr. Haehnle.
 His work accomplished with pencil, paper and a slide rule resulted in some of the most efficient antenna arrays ever built

-SEE this film below about the building of this site in the 1940s
+SEE this film below about the building of this site in the 1940s The VOA OHIO site was decommissioned in 1994.

 TO SEE the complete Blog list check @ https://www.k0uo.com/k0uo